MitulMistry/steam-navigator/README.md

 - Images are loaded then animated in to prevent loading distortions in the image grids.
 Game thumbnails and screen shot thumbnails are modified with a [directive](../master/app/directives/ShowOnLoad.js) which triggers a controller scope variable and displays the image when it has loaded via ng-show in the template.
 That in turn triggers ngAnimate CSS animations to fade the fully loaded component template in.

 ## Commands
+`npm run start` - Build for development and run Express server.
+Code changes will be implemented automatically through hot reloading.

 `npm run build` - Use Webpack to build for production.

-`npm run start` - Run the Express server via Node.
+`npm run serve` - Run the Express server via Node.

-`npm run dev` - Build for development and run Express server.
-Code changes will be implemented automatically through hot reloading.

 ## Install Instructions
 Node Package Manager (NPM) is used for dependencies.
 To install the application locally, follow these instructions: